aridoza/foundational-java/java-basics/java-project/README.md

 Your game must:

-- Have a main menu with options to enter "2 players" or "vs. computer."
+- Have a main menu with options to enter `2 players` or `vs. computer`.
-- If the user enters "2 players," they should be able to play rock-paper-scissors against a human competitor.
+- If the user enters `2 players`, they should be able to play rock–paper–scissors against a human competitor.
-- If the user enters "vs. computer," they should be able to play against the computer.
+- If the user enters `vs. computer`, they should be able to play against the computer.
 - When the game is over, the winner should be declared.

 ## Technical Requirements